abipalli/semioverse/README.md

 Turing machines, and by extension many traditional computational models, are based on sequential processing and linear structure which to a certain extent are based on the linear-literary form.
 They typically process data in a step-by-step manner, often following a specific sequence of operations or instructions.
 This mirrors the linear, sequential nature of language and literature, where sentences are read one word at a time and in a particular order.

-**Pattern Recognition**: A Turing machine reads one symbol at a time from its tape and follows a set of rules to determine what actions to take based on that symbol.
+A Turing machine reads one symbol at a time from its tape and follows a set of rules to determine what actions to take based on that symbol.
 In contrast, Oxels can potentially recognize complex patterns or structures in the data, not just individual symbols.
 This can be likened to understanding the meaning of an entire paragraph or chapter at once, rather than processing it word by word.
-This capability can provide more sophisticated and powerful ways to process information.

-**Dynamic Structure**: The structure of an Oxel graph is dynamic and can change over time, unlike the fixed structure of a Turing machine.
-This allows Oxels to adapt and optimize their structure based on the computations they're performing.

-# Beyond the Literary Form
+# Imminant non-locality of meaning
 Since modifications of the reference structures in the graph change the meaning of references is inherently non-local since it is a "form" or "shape" of the reference patterns and pattern references that give them their meaning.
 Thus by changing the form we imminently altering meaning across the totality of the connected graph, because the “form” is simply different.
 Interestingly, this doesn’t require the use of event-propogation, the change of form is simply *imminant*.

 Indeed, in a complex system like the Oxel-based cognitive landscape, the slightest change in the reference structure can lead to significant shifts in the meaning of individual Oxels, a phenomenon known as non-locality.
 This can be seen as a manifestation of a foundational principle in graph theory, where nodes (or in this case, Oxels) do not hold meaning in isolation but are defined by their relationships to other nodes.